aosabook/500lines/blockcode/README.md

         }
     }

-Turtle graphics commands generally allow the user to tell the turtle to move a certain number of steps forward, or turn a certain number of degrees.
-Those movement commands combined with pen-up/pen-down and repetition commands give enough flexibility to create complex drawings.

 We have a special block to draw a circle with a given radius at the current mouse position.
 We special-case `drawCircle` because, while you can certainly draw a circle by repeating `MOVE 1 RIGHT 1` 360 times, controlling the size of the circle is very difficult that way.

     function drawCircle(radius){